 Your income isn’t just what’s on your payslip.
-It’s also however much you’ve made in profit from your own efforts.
-This is important to remember in tax season, especially if you have a form of side income that’s not related to your monthly salary.
+It’s also however much you’ve made in profit from your own efforts – from renting out property, working part-time, or any entrepreneurial efforts you participate in.
+This is important to remember in tax season, especially if you have a form of side income that’s not related to your monthly salary – because you have to declare it.
 This includes work done part-time, or in a freelance capacity.

 Which Form Should You Use For This?

 The BE form is the income tax return form used by those who do not carry a business.
 However, you may still be able to declare your side income using this form, depending on the nature of your income source.

 Besides income from employment, the BE form allows you to declare income from rents, interest, discounts, royalties, premiums, pensions, annuities, other periodical payments, and other gains or profits.
 "Other gains or profits" is defined as payments received for part-time or occasional broadcasting, lecturing, writing, and so forth.
 So, if your side income falls under any of these categories, you can declare it on your BE form as it doesn’t technically count as "carrying on a business".

 However, if your side income resembles more of a business enterprise (and this includes e-commerce activities like running a website, having an online store, and so on) rather than the occasional freelancing, you would have to use Form B for individuals who are carrying on business activities.